Free shipping in the Netherlands & Belgium from €75*

 Why brew kombucha?
 There are plenty of tea-based drinks in the supermarket.
 And if you really want to drink kombucha, can't you just buy it ready-made?

 Below, I'll share my 5 reasons why I make my own kombucha.
+You can create new kombucha again and again, completely tailored to your own preferences.
 I hope I can convince you.

 Reason 1: Health Benefits of Kombucha